volt64bolt/Bot/README.md

 ### Installation instructions

 1. Install [NodeJS](https://nodejs.org/).
-2. Download the bot via [this link](https://github.com/volt64bolt/Bot/raw/master/placenlbot.user.js).
+2. Download the source code.
-3. Extract the bot anywhere on your desktop
+3. Extract the bot script anywhere on your desktop
 4. Open a command prompt/terminal in this folder
     Windows: Shift+right mousebutton in the folder -> Click on "open Powershell here"
 5. install the dependencies: `npm i`